wilkolbrzym-coder/Tachyon.JSON/README.md

 *   **Unparalleled Customization:** The `Traits` system provides the deepest level of control over underlying container types and allocators, allowing for highly optimized configurations.
 *   **Detailed Error Reporting:** Superior parse error messages with exact line/column/context for quick debugging.
 *   **Flexible Parsing (Non-Standard):** Built-in support for comments and trailing commas is highly convenient for configuration files.
+*   **Strict UDT Conversion:** By requiring explicit `to_json`/`from_json` calls for User-Defined Types (UDTs), Tachyon.JSON avoids complex SFINAE (Substitution Failure Is Not An Error) pitfalls that can occur with implicit conversions involving standard library containers, leading to greater compilation stability and clarity.

 ### `nlohmann/json`'s Strengths:

 *   **Maturity & Community:** As an industry standard, it's extensively battle-tested with a vast community, comprehensive documentation, and a long track record.
 *   **Rich Ecosystem:** Supports JSON Patch, JSON Merge Patch, and binary formats like CBOR, MessagePack, UBJSON, BSON.
 *   **Full JSON RFC Adherence (Default):** Strictly adheres to the JSON standard by default, ensuring maximum compatibility.
-*   **More Relaxed Implicit Conversions:** Offers more automatic type conversions, which can be convenient (though potentially less strict).
+*   **More Relaxed Implicit Conversions:** Offers more automatic type conversions for UDTs via constructor/`get<T>()`, which can be convenient (though potentially less strict in compilation environments).

-**Choose Tachyon.JSON if:** you prioritize minimal dependencies, maximum performance control, detailed error messages, or need to parse JSON with comments/trailing commas.
+**Choose Tachyon.JSON if:** you prioritize minimal dependencies, maximum performance control, detailed error messages, compilation stability (especially with complex UDTs), or need to parse JSON with comments/trailing commas.
-**Choose `nlohmann/json` if:** you need the most mature, widely-adopted solution with a broad feature set and extensive community support.
+**Choose `nlohmann/json` if:** you need the most mature, widely-adopted solution with a broad feature set and extensive community support, and are comfortable with its implicit conversion behaviors.

 ## Quick Start